corinnt/journal-diversity/README.md

 ### Use Instructions

-After cloning, add the following function which returns your email address to `mailto.py`.
-This will be a commandline argument later.

-This is the address used as the reply-to for OpenAlex API calls.

-    def email():
-        return your_address@gmail.com

 In terminal and from directory `gesta-diversity`:

-0. For first time set-up, build the conda environment which will allow access to all necessary packages:
+0. For first time set-up, build the conda environment to access the necessary packages:
 <!--- Make code --->
      conda env create -f journal-diversity.yml